What Are the 5 Core Competencies of Lean Enterprise?

-In a lean enterprise, the focus is on creating value for customers by delivering high-quality products or services at the lowest possible cost.
+Lean enterprises place great emphasis on creating value for customers through providing high-quality goods or services at reduced costs.
 To achieve this goal, a lean enterprise must possess five core competencies.

 In this blog, we will discuss these five core competencies and how they can help organizations achieve their business objectives.